Noooobx/Noooobx/README.md

-# Hi there, I'm [Your Name] 👋
+# Hello I'm Nandakishor

-Welcome to my GitHub profile!
 I'm a passionate developer who loves to code, learn, and build awesome projects.
-I specialize in [your specialties, e.g., web development, machine learning, etc.] and I'm always looking to improve my skills.
+I specialize in Full stack development and I'm always looking to improve my skills.

 ## 🔧 Technologies & Tools I Use: